 - Areas of the brain important for some types of seizures, for example partial seizures, are the same areas of the brain involved in emotions and responding to stress.

 - Stress can cause problems sleeping which is also a seizure trigger.

 - Chronic stress can lead to anxiety or depression.
-Sleep problems are symptoms of these mood problems.
+Issues with sleep are symptoms of these mood problems.
 Being anxious and depressed can also worsen stress, causing a vicious cycle with more seizures and mood problems.

 While there is no definite evidence that reducing stress help seizures, a recent study showed that nearly 9 in 10 people who actively managed their stress believed it reduced their risk of seizures.
 Common sense tells us that if something is bothering you, see what you can do to avoid it or make it better.

-Managing stress is very personal and specific to your situation; however, there are some universal activities and recommendations.
+Managing stress is very personal and specific to your situation.
+However, there are some universal recommendations.

 - Use a diary and write down what’s likely to cause stress for you.

 - Try to avoid stressful situations if it makes sense to do so, and if you can avoid it.
 If you can’t avoid it, can you let go of the worry it’s causing you?